MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Experiments and Analysis

+\paragraph{Experimental Setup.} We conduct a comprehensive evaluation of diverse LLMs on \ours{} to assess their psychiatric diagnostic capabilities in clinical settings.
 We employ closed-source models from the GPT, Gemini, and Claude families, as well as open-source models including Qwen 2.5, Qwen 3, Gemma 3, Llama-3.1, and MentaLLaMA.
 Notably, MentaLLaMA~\cite{yang2024mentallama} is a specialized model fine-tuned from Llama-2 for the mental health domain.
-For Types 1 and 2, models are instructed to select a single answer, whereas for Types 3 and 4, they are directed to choose one or more answers.
+For \textit{Types 1} and \textit{2}, models are instructed to select a single answer, whereas for \textit{Types 3} and \textit{4}, they are directed to choose one or more answers.
 Details of the model versions, prompts, and settings are in Appendix~\ref{appen:setup}.
 We measure accuracy using an exact match metric, recognizing a prediction as correct only if it identifies the complete set of ground-truth answers.